AmjadAbdulmajeed/AmjadAbdulmajeed/README.md

-Hi 👋, I am Amjad.
+Hi there 👋, I am Amjad.
 =======================

 About Me